BANNER IMAGE EUCALYPTUS GRANDIS (FLOODED GUM), MYALL LAKES NATIONAL PARK, BULAHDELAH, NSW

 Vegetation Map Validation and Refinement (Kiama & Shellharbour LGAs)

-NSW OEH funded fieldwork to refine its vegetation maps of these areas and that will be used for ecological planning and assessment.
+NSW NSW DCCEEW funded fieldwork to refine its vegetation maps of these areas and that will be used for ecological planning and assessment.
 Targets included areas that were known or likely to be threatened ecological communities, and/or that had not been clearly identified.
 Numerous changes were made, including identifying unmapped remnant vegetation; clarifying which areas were bushland and which were weeds; changing the vegetation community assigned to some remnants; and adjusting polygon boundaries.
 Seven additional NVIS-compliant quadrats were sampled in target communities, and a new population of a threatened plant species was detected.

 Threatened Flora Research and Monitoring

-NSW OEH has funded a staged project through Blue Mountains City Council to establish monitoring sites and to undertake additional fieldwork for the threatened plant species, Callistemon megalongensis, C. purpurascens (both new species found during our earlier vegetation mapping in this area), Persoonia acerosa and Pultenaea glabra.
+NSW NSW DCCEEW has funded a staged project through Blue Mountains City Council to establish monitoring sites and to undertake additional fieldwork for the threatened plant species, Callistemon megalongensis, C. purpurascens (both new species found during our earlier vegetation mapping in this area), Persoonia acerosa and Pultenaea glabra.
 Searches for Persoonia acerosa relocated some known occurrences and recorded some new sitings.
 A long-standing mystery about the validity of records of Pultenaea glabra from Mounts Wilson and Irvine was resolved when I confirmed that those records were errors and relate to an undescribed species that is now common in those areas after the 2013 wildfire.
 I have named the new species Pultenaea ‘monticola’ (meaning, mountain dwelling).
 It is currently part of a wider genetic assessment by the NSW Herbarium, and will likely be formally described in the near future.